janelu2/musketeerbot/README.md

 # musketeerbot
-Discord bot for small servers I'm on
+Discord bot for Roy's Boys' Toys

 How to use:
 1. Clone this repo